Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/configuration/authentication/oidc.md

   "config.portal_auth_conf=<REPLACE WITH JSON CONFIG OBJECT>
 ```

->**Warning** This will automatically authenticate the Dev Portal with Key
->Auth.
-Anyone currently viewing the Dev Portal will lose access on the
->next page refresh.
+>**Warning** When Dev Portal Authentication is enabled, content files will remain unauthenticated until a role is applied to them.
+The exception to this is `settings.txt` and `dashboard.txt` which begin with the `*` role.
+Please visit the <a href="/enterprise/{{page.kong_version}}/developer-portal/administration/developer-permissions">Developer Roles and Content Permissions</a> section for more info.

 ### Enable OIDC via the Kong.conf